This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

 - Prep oven.
-Position a rack in the center of your oven and preheat to 350°F/177°C.
+Position a rack in the center of your oven and preheat to 350ยฐF/177ยฐC.

 - Combine dry ingredients.
 In a large bowl, sift together the flour, baking powder and baking soda.
 Stir in the salt.
 Set aside.
+2 ยฝ cups (300 g) all purpose flour ยฝ teaspoon salt ยฝ teaspoon baking powder ยฝ teaspoon baking soda

 - Combine sour cream, lemon and vanilla.
 In a second small bowl, stir together the sour cream, lemon juice, lemon zest and vanilla.
 Set aside.
+1 cup (227 g) sour cream 2 teaspoons vanilla extract 2 Tablespoons lemon zest 2 Tablespoons lemon juice

 - Cream butter and sugar.
 In a large mixing bowl with an electric mixer (or a stand mixer fitted with paddle attachment), cream together the butter and sugar until light and fluffy, about 2 to 3 minutes on medium high speed.

 - Add eggs.
 Add the eggs one at a time, scraping down the mixing bowl well after each addition and mix until blended.
+1 cup (2 sticks, 226 g) unsalted butter 2 ยผ cups (450 g) granulated sugar 4 large eggs

 - Alternate dry mixture and sour cream.
 Add the flour mixture and sour cream mixture alternately to butter-sugar-egg mixture, beginning and ending with the flour mixture until uniformly incorporated- do not overmix.

 - Bake.
 Grease and flour one 12-cup capacity bundt cake pan.
 (I like to use either shortening and flour or a cooking spray that includes flour).
 Pour batter into pan.
-Bake in a preheated 350°F degrees oven for approximately 50-55 minutes, until top is golden brown and when the cake is done when a toothpick or skewer inserted in the center comes out clean or with a few moist crumbs.
+Bake in a preheated 350ยฐF degrees oven for approximately 50-55 minutes, until top is golden brown and when the cake is done when a toothpick or skewer inserted in the center comes out clean or with a few moist crumbs.
 Cool in the pan for 10 minutes, then invert on to a cooling rack (You may need to loosen around the edges of the cake before inverting).

 - Make glaze.
 In a small bowl, whisk together the glaze ingredients.
 Adjust consistency if needed.
 Pour over cooled cake before serving.
+1 ยฝ cups (170 g) confectioners sugar 3 tablespoons lemon juice 1 teaspoon vanilla extract

 Video